Johnson O Enoch

 Introduction

-Good design isn’t just creativity, it’s also about psychology and how people naturally interact with products.
-Here are five of many proven principles that shape great user experiences:
+Good design isn't just creativity, it's also about psychology and how people naturally interact with products.
+But even the most thoughtful design falls apart without one thing: consistency.

 “A strong design system isn’t just about consistency, it’s about building trust through familiarity.”